KealanC/HomeSOClab-SIEM-/README.md

 <img width="1429" alt="Screenshot 2024-09-07 at 11 34 13" src="https://github.com/user-attachments/assets/41696c31-2ccf-4ef7-8e79-4b640d002b71">
 <br />
 <br />
-Finally I decided to create another alert which was set up to detect when the ping command was being executed on the host.
-This alert also worked as you can see the security dashboard presenting the 200 nmap alerts and 2 ping alerts below:  <br/>
+Finally, create another alert which was set up to detect when the ping command was being executed on the host.
+This alert also worked as evident by the security dashboard presenting the 200 nmap alerts and 2 ping alerts below:  <br/>
 <img width="1429" alt="Screenshot 2024-09-07 at 11 41 20" src="https://github.com/user-attachments/assets/bf5a2bf2-c0d2-4652-be9f-22d00b388885">

 </p>